-In traditional Chinese medicine (TCM), acupressure has been used for about 2,000 years.
+Acupressure has been used for thousands of years in traditional Chinese medicine.
 It’s like acupuncture without the needles.
 It targets specific points on your body to release energy and facilitate healing.

-“Acupuncture and acupressure work by stimulating both the nervous system and the vascular system,” according to Dr. Joshua Hanson, doctor of Oriental medicine from the Tampa Center for Acupuncture.
-Hanson says that, much like pharmaceuticals do, these approaches can cause blood vessels to dilate, allowing an erection to occur.
+“Acupuncture and acupressure work by stimulating both the nervous system and the vascular system,” according to Dr. Joshua Hanson, DACM, of Hanson Complete Wellness in Tampa, Florida.

 One of the benefits of acupressure is that you can do it at home by yourself.